mikaeltorni/scripts/task_management/README.md

 This project provides two Python scripts that let you automate command execution tasks in Windows:

 - **rbs.py (Run Before Shutdown):** Executes one or more commands in new command prompt windows and shuts down Windows after all commands finish.
 - **sfs.py (Schedule For Startup):** Schedules one or more commands to run at Windows startup, either once or repeatedly.
+Also provides task management capabilities.

 ---